h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 Generalized Linear Models (GLM) estimate regression models for outcomes following exponential distributions.
 In addition to the Gaussian (i.e. normal) distribution, these include Poisson, binomial, and gamma distributions.
 Each serves a different purpose, and depending on distribution and link function choice, can be used either for prediction or classification.

+Introduced in 3.28.0.1, Hierarchical GLM (HGLM) fits generalized linear models with random effects, where the random effect can come from a conjugate exponential-family distribution (for example, Gaussian).
+HGLM allows you to specify both fixed and random effects, which allows fitting correlated to random effects as well as random regression models.
+HGLM can be used for linear mixed models and for generalized linear mixed models with random effects for a variety of links and a variety of distributions for both the outcomes and the random effects.

 The GLM suite includes:

 -  Gaussian regression